-1. INTRODUCTION
+1 INTRODUCTION

-- 1.1.
-The decisions made by councils about charging for local public services affect everyone.
+- 1.1 The decisions made by councils about charging for local public services affect everyone.
 Where councils charge for services, users pay directly for some or all of the costs of the services they use.
-Where no charges are made, or where charges do not recover the full cost of providing a service, council taxpayers subsidise users. - 1.2.
-Fees and charges represent an important source of income, providing finance to assist in achieving the corporate objectives of Lancaster City Council.
-The purpose of this policy is to establish a framework within which fees and charges levied by the council are agreed and regularly reviewed. - 1.3.
-The decision on whether to make a charge (and the amount to charge) is not always within the control of the council.
-But where it is, it is important that the implications of the charging decisions being taken are fully understood and that the appropriate information is available for the council to make informed decisions. - 1.4.
-The policy therefore provides clear guidance to service heads and service managers on; - The setting of new fees and the policy context within which existing charges should be reviewed. - How fees and charges can assist in the achievement of corporate priorities. - The council's approach to cost recovery and income generation from fees and charges. - Eligibility for concessions. - 1.5.
-The policy should allow the council to have a properly considered, consistent and informed approach to all charges it makes for its services.
-This will in turn, support the delivery of corporate objectives.
+Where no charges are made, or where charges do not recover the full cost of providing a service, council taxpayers subsidise users. - 1.2 Fees and charges represent an important source of income, providing finance to help achieve the corporate objectives of the City Council.
+The purpose of this policy is to set out a clear framework within which fees and charges levied by the Council are agreed and regularly reviewed. - 1.3 The decisions on whether to make a charge (and the amount to charge) are not always within the control of the Council.
+Where they are controlled locally, however, it is important that the implications of the charging decisions being taken are fully understood and that the appropriate information is available to make informed decisions. - 1.4 This policy therefore provides clear guidance to service managers on: - the setting of new fees and the policy context within which existing charges should be reviewed; - how fees and charges can assist in the achievement of corporate priorities; - the Council's approach to cost recovery and income generation from fees and charges; and - eligibility for concessions. - 1.5 The policy supports the Council in having a properly considered, consistent and informed approach to all charges it makes for its services.
+This will, in turn, support the delivery of corporate objectives.

-2. GENERAL POLICY
+2 GENERAL POLICY

-- 2.1.
-This policy relates to fees and charges currently being levied by the council and those which are permissible under the wider general powers to provide and charge for discretionary services included within the Local Government Act 2003. - 2.2.
-Statutory charges also fall within the scope of the policy, even though their level may not be determined by the council.
+- 2.1 This policy relates to fees and charges currently being levied by the Council and those which are permissible under relevant legislation, including the wider general powers to provide and charge for discretionary services included within the Local Government Act 2003. - 2.2 Statutory charges also fall within the scope of the policy, even though their level may not be determined by the Council.
 This ensures clarity and consistency and allows subsequent reviews of the policy to be comprehensive.
 It also enables changes to the national legislative charging framework, and any other situations that may arise in the future, to be addressed.